-Fabric Wall Hangings After your room is cleared and clean, the quickest way to add warmth and ambiance is to create a focal wall with colorful fair trade fabric.
-We offer a variety of handprinted and dyed cotton bedspreads which transform beautifully into wall art.
-Choose from any one of our 29 fair trade prints, and the rest of your decor will fall into place effortlessly.
+Fabric Wall Hangings After your room is cleared and clean, the quickest way to add warmth and ambiance is to create a focal wall with a colorful fair trade tapestry.
+We offer a variety of handcrafted, block print Indian bedspreads that transform beautifully into wall art.
+Choose from any one of our collections, and the rest of your yoga decor will fall into place effortlessly.

 Lighting Lighting is an important element in any space, and possibly even more so in your studio.
 A natural light source is ideal, complemented by diffused ambiant light that adds just a touch of warmth.
-Twinkly white string lights, paper lanterns and LED candles can contribute nicely to an overall lighting scheme.
-Round the look out with an unusual lighting piece, such as Ikea’sFillsta Floor Lamp (so cool)!
+Twinkly white string lights, paper lanterns, and LED candles can contribute nicely to an overall lighting scheme.
+Round the look out with an unusual lighting piece, such as Ikea’sFillsta Floor Lamp.

 Hope that any of you Saffron Marigold fans who also are yoga practitioners might have gotten a bit of inspiration for your own special space at home.
 Doesn’t that sound nice?
 (And really, not too hard to make a reality).
 Let me know if any of you make this a weekend project.
 I’d love to see the results!